R-macos/recipes/README.md

 `scripts/mkmk.pl` yourself and see the list of environment variables at the bottom of this page for possible configurations.

+**Important note:** Several recipes require [CMake](https://cmake.org/download/), but `cmake` version 4 has broken many projects by removing required features and thus cannot be used.
+Please make sure you install cmake 3 (cmake 3.31.9 is the current stable version) and NOT cmake 4.

 ### Contributing recipes

 To contribute a recipe simply raise a pull request.
 Please make sure you